Jagannath771/NestleHRAssistant/README.md

 🏢 HR Policy Assistant
 A question-answering chatbot built using LangChain, OpenAI, and Gradio, designed to help users query Human Resources policy documents.
-The chatbot utilizes a PDF document of HR policies, processes it, and allows users to ask questions in natural language to get accurate answers./n
+The chatbot utilizes a PDF document of HR policies, processes it, and allows users to ask questions in natural language to get accurate answers.

 Link for the Project Demo:- https://huggingface.co/spaces/Jagannath771/Nestle-HR

 📖 Project Overview